netherby/bakewrangler-doc/examples.rst

 ========

 Bake Wrangler is capable of many complex configurations and provides two paths to generate output.
-The following examples better illistrate how some features work and give some ideas of what is possible:
+The following examples better illustrate how some features work and give some ideas of what is possible:

 ================== ===============================================